galister/wlx-overlay-s/README.md

 ### The keyboard

-The keyboard is fully customizable via the [keyboard.yaml](https://raw.githubusercontent.com/galister/wlx-overlay-s/main/src/res/keyboard.yaml) file.
+The keyboard is fully customizable via the [keyboard.yaml](https://raw.githubusercontent.com/galister/wlx-overlay-s/main/src/res/keyboard.yaml) file. \
 Download it into your `~/.config/wlxoverlay/` folder and edit it to your liking.

+Typing
-Use the BLUE laser when typing regularly.
+- Use the BLUE laser when typing regularly.
-While using ORANGE laser, all keystrokes will have SHIFT applied.
+- While using ORANGE laser, all keystrokes will have SHIFT applied.
-Purple laser has no effect as of now.
+- Purple laser has no effect as of now.

-**Modifier Keys:** Modifier keys are sticky.
-They will remain depressed until you press a non-modifier key.
+**Modifier Keys** are sticky.
+They will remain pressed until you press a non-modifier key, or toggle them off.

 ### Default Bindings